Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Classification by morphofunctional changes.
+Classification according to morphofunctional changes.